- Course Descriptions

 Health Information Technology

 If you are seeking a satisfying career, consider Health Information Technology (HIT).
 HIT combines the disciplines of medicine, computer technology and information management.
-The degrees and certificates offered are designed to prepare students for a variety of entry-level positions within the health care industry.
+The degree and certificate offered are designed to prepare students for a variety of entry-level positions within the health care industry.
 Working with health care practitioners you can play an important role in an arena that offers meaningful work, good pay and the opportunity to keep learning and advancing.

 Choose a day or evening program.